Oregonia gracilis: Anatomy and physiology

 Oregonia gracilis have three body segments: head, thorax and abdomen.
 Like many crustaceans, the head and thorax combine into a cephalothorax and are completely covered in a continuous exoskeleton called a carapace.

-The carapace is heart shaped, a brown, tan or grey color and 5 cm in length with five long thin walking legs (pereopods) attached to it.
-The first three pereopods are called maxipelleds and are used for feeding.
-Another pair of the legs have pincers attached and are called chelipeds.
-The chelipeds are used for feeding defense, and to decorate their bodies.
-The chelipeds, are longer than the walking legs in males and shorter than the walking legs in females.
+The carapace is heart shaped, a brown, tan or grey color and 5 cm in length with four pairs of long thin walking legs (pereiopods).
+A fifth pair of the pereiopods have pincers attached and are called chelipeds.
+The chelipeds are used for feeding, defense, and to decorate their bodies.
+The chelipeds are longer than the walking legs in males and shorter than the walking legs in females.
+The mouth has three pairs of feeding appendages called maxillipeds.
 Two long stalked compound eyes protrude from the cephalothorax.
 Behind each eye is a large and curved postorbital spine.

 Using fine hooked setae found on the carapace, the crab liberally decorates itself with algae, sponges, bryozoans and hydroids.
 Its shell covered in sessile organisms makes the crab camouflaged to its environment.
 Juveniles and adult females decorate heavily whereas adult males are sparse in their decoration.

 Range and habitat

-O. gracilis live in the intertidal zone up to 436 meters deep.
+Oregonia gracilis live in the intertidal zone up to 436 meters deep.
 They can be found in the Bering Sea, the North Pacific Coast and Japan.